 Food & Diet Requirements

-Much like humans, dogs have a calorific need that should be met for optimum health and well-being.
+Much like humans, dogs have a calorific need that should be met with the best dog food for optimum health and well-being.
 White German Shepherds should aim to eat between 1,300 to 2,100 calories a day, depending on the activity level.